carlosla2802/Internship-test/README.md

 For Part 1 of the jupyter notebook test I have uploaded the files:
 - **test-becario-data.ipynb**: jupyter notebook with all the code, graphics and explanations.
-- **Report_PandasProfiling.html**: report in html format with information from the dataset generated inside the jupyter notebook.
+- **Report_PandasProfiling.html**: report in html format with information from the dataset, generated inside the jupyter notebook.

 For Part 2 of the Interaction with Azure OpenAI and Dockerization test I have uploaded the **summarizer_app** folder, which includes the files for the text summarisation app, which are the following:
 - **scripts.py**: python file with the functions implemented to connect to the Azure Open AI chat and make the summaries.